nataliastan/HSMW_ML_Project/README.md

 There is another set of data which is unlabeled.
 You have to classify it with your trained result.

 On this project were working:
-Dmitrii Rudanov
+Dmitrii Rudanov,

-Natalia Stan
+Natalia Stan,

-Kateryna Kolesova
+Kateryna Kolesova,

-Ekaterina Filonenko
+Ekaterina Filonenko,

 Carolin Tränkner